gexxxter/sharkzwithlazersBlog/content/posts/2020_02_filemanager_1.md

 The Ino Filemanager lets us, after registration, upload files and make them publicly available.

 After registering an user and logging in, we observed that we were issued a JSON Web Token (*JWT*).
-The JWT will be stored in the local storage of the used browser.
+The JWT will be stored in the local storage of the used browser and it will be transmitted with every request to the server.

 ```
 {"Id":0,"Guid":"69a96f63-cc31-4a42-bcf8-03b3e9705428","Username":"SlaxXx","Password":null,"Token":"eyJhbGciOiJSUzI1NiIsImtpZCI6Imluc28yMCIsInR5cCI6IkpXVCIsImprdSI6Imh0dHBzOi8vZmlsZW1hbmFnZXIuaW5zb21uaWhhY2suY2gvandrLmpzb24ifQ.eyJ1bmlxdWVfbmFtZSI6IjY5YTk2ZjYzLWNjMzEtNGE0Mi1iY2Y4LTAzYjNlOTcwNTQyOCIsInJvbGUiOiJVc2VyIiwibmJmIjoxNTc5NjQ3MjQwLCJleHAiOjE1ODAyNTIwNDAsImlhdCI6MTU3OTY0NzI0MH0.aqEGHdNOaw-qcToTQkqdTvws2boYydo7wZVYJPWzjcvbEzWslsHUlyBD2yHdPj3iyPfc2p3KpTDfCRMRNoTjSyx7n6s-2N143fZ22EuD7kaSgGOuFbqs3SD0_Ot7LzVcwYJfVCUFiFC5Xw4gcwnuSraCp9x0gNtdEJCzDN5weMvH1qy6bBnm3wGDvfWBxXqho2hAqO5bOAqyBf_jZK0JKUvchQ62jEKMjcK97qBSfEY_RTAwVJYHvyspajvfbep9RWnW0rOqX22FsxHp0uJfK9WUiQFYGMl9Fal3I49qD4Cd42sLZ3ncD0IFepKDSxb5gGhf5fa3ZfPOmwOKTbKsPw","Role":"User"}
 ```
 We decoded the JWT with the help of [jwt.io](https://jwt.io).
-For more informations about JSON Web Tokens visit [JWT instruction](https://jwt.io/introduction/) or the offical [RFC](https://tools.ietf.org/html/rfc7519#section-4.1.4).
+For more informations about JSON Web Tokens visit [JWT introduction](https://jwt.io/introduction/) or the offical [RFC](https://tools.ietf.org/html/rfc7519#section-4.1.4).
 The decoded parts are as follows:

 ## Header